-Drilling fluids are used to facilitate the drilling process by suspending cuttings, controlling pressure, cooling and lubricating, to name a few.
+Drilling fluids are used to facilitate the drilling process by suspending cuttings, controlling pressure, cooling, and lubricating, to name a few.
 There are different types of drilling fluids, also called drilling mud.
-They could be water based, oil based or synthetic based, and each composition provides different solutions in the well.
-Many factors are taken in consideration by the drilling fluid engineer when choosing the composition of the drilling fluid to be used; like the rock formation, well’s design, cost and the environment .
-The environmental regulations play an important role in the decision-making process.
+They could be water-based, oil-based, or synthetic-based, and each composition provides different solutions in the well.
+Many factors are taken into consideration by the drilling fluid engineer when choosing the composition of the drilling fluid to be used; like the rock formation, well’s design, cost, and the environment.
+Environmental regulations play an important role in the decision-making process.

 The spill containment system, Zero Spill Systems, can be installed in 2 to 3 hours and the rig can continue with its regular operations with no downtime for the rig.

-The Zero Spill System provides spill containment, drilling fluid recuperation, environmental protection, savings on reclamation and remediation cost, long term liability reduction and enables drilling fluid savings.
+The Zero Spill System provides spill containment, drilling fluid recuperation, environmental protection, savings on reclamation and remediation costs, and long-term liability reduction, and enables drilling fluid savings.